owncloud-docker/compose-playground/examples/README.md

 ## distributed-ocis
 ocis running with each service in a separate container

+## external-idp
+ocis and idp on 2 separate hcloud notes with traefik as reverse proxy, letsencrypt certificates and cloudflare dns.

 ## migration
 owncloud10 and OCIS with proxy deployment, good to test migration